Lectures

 Follow UBC how-to instructions

-1. Request a Zoom account and install Zoom
+1. Request a UBC Zoom account and install Zoom

 Dive deeper with UBC resources